Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

 * Manages callbacks from the `SlashingRegsitryCoordinator` for operator registration for the AVS and operator sets.
 Calls will be forwarded to the `AVSDirectory`
 * Handling rewards submissions to EigenLayer's `RewardsCoordinator`
 * Managing access permissions via the `PermissionController`

-This contract is a base implementation that AVSs can extend to build their specific service implementations.
-The `ServiceManagerBase` connects to several key EigenLayer contracts including the `AllocationManager`, `AVSDirectory`, `RewardsCoordinator`, `StakeRegistry`, and `SlashingRegistryCoordinator`.

 ## Concepts